juhoveli/fullstackproject/documentation/diary.md

 First before starting the actual communication with DB and user authentication, I finished the login screen styling and added loading animation.
 Still to do: authentication stack screens..

+## Firebase

+After reading a lot source material I decided to do the authentication and possibly backend with Firebase.
+Firebase and React Native Firebase had good documentation, it took about two hours to register, set up and install everything so I was good to go.
+I didn't do any actual app logic yet, just setting up the Firebase so I can use it.